All Episodes

 You further have stated you will continue to investigate the counterintelligence issues.

-That is, is the president or people around him Compromised in any way by hostile foreign power.
+That is, is the president or people around him compromised in any way by hostile foreign power?

 Your willingness to continue to promote a demonstrably false narrative is alarming.

-The findings of the special counsel conclusively refute your past and present assertions and have exposed you as having abused your position to knowingly promote false information, having damaged the integrity of this committee and undermined the faith in the United States government and its institutions.
+The findings of the special counsel conclusively refute your past and present assertions and have exposed you as having abused your position to knowingly promote false information, having damaged the integrity of this committee and undermined the faith in the United States government institutions.

 Your actions, both past and present, are incompatible with your duty as chairman of this committee, which alone in the House of Representatives has the obligation and authority to provide effective oversight of the U.S. intelligence community.